 - Materials checklist confirmation: each item on the delivery order confirmed present, with quantity

-- Authorised sign-off: identity and role of the accepting party, linked to the work order or project
+- Authorized sign-off: identity and role of the accepting party, linked to the work order or project

 - Damage on delivery: any transit damage photographed before offloading begins